Page cover

 Expenditures

-No public reporting required (only intrastate), but see the Tennessee Opioid Abatement Council’s , page, and page.
+No public reporting required (only intrastate), but see the Tennessee Opioid Abatement Council’s annual reports, Community Funding page, and County Funding page.

 Neither public nor intrastate reporting required